 1/2 teaspoon garlic powder (If I have a head of roasted garlic on hand, I mash in a clove of that instead of the powder)

 2 to 3 tablespoons sriracha or chili garlic sauce depending on how much heat you like.
 Omit this if you don’t like heat and add another 2 to 3 tablespoons of mayonnaise or Greek yogurt, or try BBQ sauce!

 kosher salt and fresh ground black pepper to taste

-1. Place the chopped eggs and chopped scallions in a medium bowl.
-In a separate bowl, combine the mayonnaise with the garlic powder and sriracha or chili garlic sauce until uniform.
-Mix this dressing with the chopped eg and scallions.
+1. Place the chopped eggs, diced roasted pepper and chopped scallions in a medium bowl.
+In a separate bowl, combine the mayonnaise or yogurt with the garlic powder and sriracha or chili garlic sauce until uniform.
+Mix this dressing with the chopped egg and scallions.
 Season to taste.

 2. You can eat immediately, but I like to cover the bowl with plastic wrap and let the flavors perform magic in the fridge for a few hours.
 I also let it sit for about 20 minutes after I take it out of the fridge so it’s not really cold when served.
 You want to taste every layer of flavor.
 Serve as sandwiches, on a salad platter, or just eat as is.